velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

      <fw-button onclick="openAndEdit()">Open add and text</fw-button>
 ```

-In the above code snippet, the openAndEdit() function simulates the reply click to open the reply editor and inserts the value given in the text field.
-Let’s test it out
+In the above code snippet, the `openAndEdit(){...}` function simulates the reply click to open the reply editor and inserts the text `A sample text inserted from the app` in the editor.
+Let’s test it out.

 ![Edit Value](assets/open-and-insert.gif)

+The above GIF confirms that our code works as intended and inserts the text successfully into the text editor.
-## Assignment
+## Recap

+### What we've learned?

+In this Tutorial we learned,

+✅ How to display notification
+✅ How to display confirmation dialogs
+✅ How to display a modal
+✅ How to show and hide a button in ticket_details page
+✅ How to insert a text in the reply text editor.

+### What's next?

+After familiarizing yourself with the commonly used Interface methods, you can visit the [documentation](https://developer.freshdesk.com/v2/docs/interface-methods/) to explore new Interface methods and build cool new projects with the learning.